 2. Based on "Control Plane Only Indicator requested", MME decides to set Control Plane Only PDN Connection Indication.
-MME sends to S-GW the Create Session Request containing APN=ims, Control Plane Only PDN Connection Indication, and PDN connectivity pair ID.
+MME sends to S-GW the Create Session Request containing APN=ims, Control Plane Only PDN Connection Indication and PDN connectivity pair ID.

-3. S-GW sends to P-GW the Create Session Request containing APN=ims, Control Plane Only PDN Connection Indication, and PDN connectivity pair ID.
+3. S-GW sends to P-GW the Create Session Request containing APN=ims, Control Plane Only PDN Connection Indication and PDN connectivity pair ID.

-4. P-GW sends to PCRF the CC-Request containing APN=ims, "Control Plane Only Indicator" (a new indicator), and PDN connectivity pair ID.
+4. P-GW sends to PCRF the CC-Request containing APN=ims, "Control Plane Only Indicator" (a new indicator) and PDN connectivity pair ID.
 PCRF recognizes that this PDN connection is for SIP message exchange only and not for voice media.

 5. The rest is the same as the existing procedure.